oceam/sorghum-head/README.md

 This is a support page of paper
 >Aerial Imagery Analysis—Quantifying Appearance and Number of Sorghum Heads for Applications in Breeding and Agronomy

-please cite the paper below if you used the mateiral provided here.
+please cite the paper below if you used the dataset provided here.

 We provide three different types of in Supplementary Materials:
 1. Supplementary Materials 1: